vilroi/blog/content/posts/case-of-missing-volatile.md

    0x000002e6 <+26>:    b.n     0x2da <main+14>
 ```

-If in the inital check the flag is not set, the code locks itsself into an infinite loop at 0x2e0, preventing it from taking the path of 0x2e2, which toggles the LED and loops back to 0x2da.
+If in the inital check the flag is not set, the code locks itself into an infinite loop at 0x2e0, preventing it from taking the path of 0x2e2, which toggles the LED and loops back to 0x2da.

 From the compiler's point of view, there is no point in re-checking the bit, as it is never modified.